luismasuelli/django-detention-ritual/README.md

     #   the 3rd param will be the name of the request attribute holding the wrapped user (for the on_banned view, and the original view; may be None if allowed anonymous and no user is logged in).
     #   the 4th param will be the name of the request attribute holding the wrapped view (for the on_banned view, and the on_anonymous view).

+    \#and instantiate them as: my_ifban(allow_anonymous, ban_attr_name='current_ban', service_attr_name='service', view_attr_name='view')
+    \#   the 1st param will determine wether not being logged in or not "auth" installed will call the original view or the on_anonymous view.
+    \#   the 2nd param will be the name of the request attribute holding the current ban (for the on_banned view).
+    \#   the 3rd param will be the name of the request attribute holding the wrapped user (for the on_banned view, and the original view; may be None if allowed anonymous and no user is logged in).
+    \#   the 4th param will be the name of the request attribute holding the wrapped view (for the on_banned view, and the on_anonymous view).

-    #finally, wrap views
+    \#finally, wrap views
     @my_ifban(True)
     def my_view(request, *args, **kwargs):
         #return a response here.
     ```

 5. In djails.signals there are signals that react to user banning and ban termination.

     ```
     #in each case, the sender will be the banned user.